10 pro tips to raise your gameplay in EA FC 26

 You often have more space here than when you play through the centre.
 However, you're also further away from the opponent's goal and have to decide at some point how you want to get the ball back into the centre.
 There are several options for this.
 Either you choose the simplest solution and hit a high cross into the centre from the outside.
 However, with high crosses you often have to cover a long distance and therefore the accuracy sometimes leaves a lot to be desired.
 If one of your players is not completely free in the penalty area, you should think twice about whether you want to deliver the ball with a cross or keep it under control.

-Another option is to move back into the centre from the outside - either with quick, targeted short passes and powerful passes into the penalty area (X/A + R1/RB) or a skillful solo run - also with the use of skill moves.
-Your opponent often won't expect this and the defense may be disorganized.
+Another option is to move back into the centre from the outside - either with quick, targeted short passes and powerful passes into the penalty area (X/A + R1/RB) or a skilful solo run - also with the use of skill moves.
+Your opponent often won't expect this and the defence may be disorganised.
 Moving from the inside to the outside and then from the outside to the inside again can be effective.

 A brief additional note on high crosses: crossing is more rewarding than in previous FC games.
 If you have players with strong headers up front, you can definitely use high crosses - even from corners.
 Manual headers also allow you to take complete control and decide exactly where you want to head the ball.
 This applies to scoring chances and passes with your head.